How Spot and Handle Social Climbers: Examples & Solutions

 See what his game is?

-He is angling to show off that new year’s resolutions are “beneath him”.
-Which might be, I also think most people do new year’s resolutions for all the wrong reasons.
+He is angling to show off that New Year’s resolutions are “beneath him”.
+Which might be, I also think most people do New Year’s resolutions for all the wrong reasons.

 Now most people here would have gone on the defensive, which would have given him indeed a chance of winning and scoring social points.